 15% of each recipe consists of high-quality fruits, vegetables, and botanicals like chickpeas, pumpkin, beans, lentils, cranberries, squash, and more.
 These help with digestion and add fiber, nutrients, and more.
 The company adds probiotics to help support digestive health and natural antioxidants to help support the immune system.
 The brand also adds natural preservatives and essential vitamins and minerals.

-Orijen Cat Recipes
+Orijen Cat Food Reviews

 - For all life stages.